camunda/camunda-docs/versioned_docs/version-8.5/components/concepts/access-control/user-task-access-restrictions.md

 ---

 :::caution
 User task access restrictions are enabled by default on SaaS.
+For details on user task access restrictions in Self-Managed, visit the [Self-Managed documentation](/self-managed/concepts/access-control/user-task-access-restrictions.md).
 :::

 User task access restrictions allow you to restrict access of user tasks in Tasklist to [users](../../console/manage-organization/manage-users.md) or